bearsoup/100-men-100-women/README.md

 ### Intermediate
 * `process_okc_data_genbin.py`
-Goes through `user_data_public.csv` to extract all data potentially relevant to this project and saves it to a new, significantly smaller CSV file. (“genbin" is short for “gender binary” to differentiate this CSV from pervious versions that included a group of non-gender-binary users too small to perform statistical analysis on.
+Goes through `user_data_public.csv` to extract all data potentially relevant to this project and saves it to a new, significantly smaller CSV file. (“genbin" is short for “gender binary” to differentiate this CSV from previous versions that included a group of non-gender-binary users too small to perform statistical analysis on.

 ### Output
 * `okc_relevant_data_genbin.csv`